snchakri/lumen_25028_ttms/stage_2/FIXED/Detailed Transition Report and Onboarding Guide fo.md

 ## 4. Conclusion

-_This detailed report outlines all changes from the initial mock versions to the fully integrated real implementations, and provides a step-by-step onboarding for “Cursor” to operate, extend, and maintain Stage 2 Student Batching.
-The system meets mathematical rigor, industrial reliability, and production-grade standards ready for SIH 2025 deployment._
+_This detailed report outlines all changes from the initial mock versions to the fully integrated real implementations, and provides a step-by-step onboarding for development teams to operate, extend, and maintain Stage 2 Student Batching.
+The system meets mathematical rigor, industrial reliability, and complete standards._